At home

 AXA-ARAG

-AXA-ARAG legal experts Isabelle Näf, Alexandra Pestalozzi, Kathrin Ramseier, and Cyril Senn provide answers to important legal questions concerning the fall and winter season.
+AXA-ARAG legal experts Isabelle Näf, Alexandra Pestalozzi, and Kathrin Ramseier provide answers to important legal questions concerning the fall and winter season.

 In the fall, a large amount of slippery leaves accumulates at the entrance of our multi-family dwelling.
 Who is liable if an accident happens?